tango-controls/fandango/doc/devices/Dev4Tango.rst

 Properties Initialization
 =========================

-:checkProperties(props): verify that all properties have a proper value
+:check_properties(props): verify that all properties have a proper value

 :get_device_properties(class): it reads all properties and, if missing, updates the database with the default values